Picentes: Phase "Picenum II" (8th century BC)

 The archaeological evidence bears witness to a diffusion of the Picene civilisation towards the north, up to the northern part of the Marche, where the very rich necropolis of Novilara was found, up to now the only one fully excavated and which has been able to enjoy a complete publication of the results of the excavation.
 The phase is characterised by a great development of metallurgy, also testified by typical Picene objects, such as the spiral armlets in laminate and the solar boat pectorals with wild duck protomes on the bow and stern, rich in symbolic meanings.
-In this phase, among other things, the first iron objects appear: short swords and cutlass.
+In this phase, among other things, the first iron objects appear: short swords and cutlasses.
 Despite this, bronze swords of the "antenna" type are still produced and used.
-Some metal objects bear witness to relations with the opposite Adriatic shore; among these the fibulae with spectacles, subsequently accompanied by a vast range of typologies of fibulae of all sizes, which appear as a characterising element of Picene female ornaments.
+Some metal objects bear witness to relations with the opposite Adriatic shore; among these, the fibulae with spectacles, subsequently accompanied by a vast range of typologies of fibulae of all sizes, which appear as a characterising element of Picene female ornaments.